SuperOfficeDocs/superoffice-docs/docs/document/cloud/sharepoint-documents/configure-superoffice.md

 ### Group access on SharePoint documents based on Visible for settings

 * If you plan not to use Visible for, you leave this ticked off​.
-* If you plan to use Visible for, you tick this on – and follow the next steps.​
+* If you plan to use Visible for, you tick this on – and follow the next steps.

+### Apps for SuperOffice (system user)

+Enable system user for storing documents in SharePoint.
+If you have for instance a third-party app that creates documents in SuperOffice, you need to Enable system user for storing documents in SharePoint.

+> [!NOTE]
+> You cannot turn this on the first time you configure SharePoint documents, it must be fully configured.
+Complete the configuration and start the Wizard (Settings), navigate to Step 3 and turn it on.

 ​    ![Groups and access​ -screenshot][img4]